Emmerdale Christmas 2019 spoilers - Graham's revenge on Kim and Jacob's baby bombshell

 Christmas is coming, and soaps fans are preparing themselves for the biggest time of the year when their favourite shows serve up a feast of drama, twists and turns with all the trimmings – and Emmerdale is no exception.

-RadioTimes.com brings you a sneak preview, with a side order of irresistible speculation, of what to expect once we hit the all-important festive fortnight in the Dales…
+RadioTimes.com brings you a round-up of what to expect during the all-important festive fortnight in the Dales…

 Graham vs Kim – to the death

-The focus will be on the village’s flashiest family this Christmas with the Tates taking centre stage, but it won’t be a happy Yuletide for the cursed clan.
-As the wealthy relatives tuck into their turkey on 25th December, Graham Foster marches in to play his ace as the truth about whether him or Jamie Tate is Millie’s father looks set to be revealed, angering village queen bee Kim Tate and paving the way for Mr Foster’s murder in January when viewers will be invited guess ‘Who Bumped off the Brooding Butler?’
+The focus is on the village’s flashiest family this Christmas with the Tates taking centre stage, but it won’t be a happy Yuletide for the cursed clan.
+As the wealthy relatives tuck into their turkey on 25th December, Graham Foster marches in to play his ace as the truth about whether him or Jamie Tate is Millie’s father is revealed, angering village queen bee Kim Tate and paving the way for Mr Foster’s murder in January when viewers will be invited guess ‘Who Bumped off the Brooding Butler?’

 “Graham drops a few clangers at Christmas,” teases show boss Jane Hudson.
 “It’s not just Jamie, Andrea and Kim’s day that is ruined but Marlon Dingle and Rhona Goskirk’s, too.
 He’s making everybody miserable.”
 Can he outwit employee/arch-enemy Kim or has he signed his own death warrant?